bio-boris/SSN_TOOLS/GNN_TOOLS/README.md

 ` ~/EFI_TOOLS/GNN/convert_stats_tab.pl -i <input stats.tab from GNT> -o <output> `

+## Get lists of accessions for Multiple Sequence Alignments
 **To create a directory for multiple sequence alignments based on a GNN:

 `module load perl;`